 Planting Methods: Use a grain drill, no till drill, broadcaster, or even a hand-held broadcaster on small areas to evenly distribute the seed.

-Timing: Planting Sept.
+Timing: Ideal planting Sept.
 10 through Nov.
-10, while soil is still warm (above 55⁰) is an appropriate time to plant any cover crop in California.
+15, while soil is still warm (above 55⁰) is an appropriate time to plant any cover crop in California.
 However, to ensure the cover crop will bloom before almonds it must be sown and germinated before November 1.
 To accomplish this plant and irrigate in early October.
 Plant between tree rows, fence lines, fallow areas, where trees are being taken out of production, and in orchard margins or borders.

 Emergence/Visible: 6 – 8 days